Home

 Around 1718/1723 - Birth of Robert Robertson and Janet Guild

-Robert Robertson and Janet Guild married some time around 1739/1740 - see below for more details.
+As we will see below, Robert Robertson and Janet Guild married some time around 1739/1740 and their first child was born in Kilspindie in Perthshire - see below for more details.

-Robert Robertsone may be one of the following born in Perthshire from 1715 to 1723:
+Robert Robertson may be one (or none) of the following born in Perthshire from 1715 to 1723:

 In terms of identity, the Janet Guild born in 1719 seems more likely - we see the names James and Isabell in the children born to Janet and Robert Robertson (below), so it seems quite possible that Janet named her second daughter after her mother and grandmother, as per Scottish custom.
 It may be that Janet and Robert's first son was named after Janet's father and their second son (John) after Robert's father, while their first daughter Mary would be named after Robert's mother - or perhaps they chose Mary as Isobel/Isabell was also Janet's mother?